reesenewslab/unc-coffee-bot/README.md

 WARNING: This is a development server.
 Do not use it in a production deployment.
 Use a production WSGI server instead.
  * Running on http://127.0.0.1:5000
  ```
+ Command click on the local server to see your api greeting!